Fabrice Leroux

 It is understandable.

-The brick was there symbolically as the first stone on which you were going to be able to put words and images.
+The brick was there symbolically as the first stone on which you could place words and image

-It has become a medium for dancing, improvising, indulging, especially during very strong workshops in day hospitals.
+It has become a medium for dancing, improvising, and self-discovery, particularly during very strong workshops in day hospitals.

 How did Teddy get there?
 What was his 'mission'?

-Teddy was from the beginning, among the works I brought for a small exhibition on my work, a gateway to my world.
+Teddy was there from the beginning, I brought some artworks for a small exhibition, a gateway to my world.

 And Teddy has a lot of goodwill, following a visit from Claire Gouelleu from the DRAC, wondering how to reach the public in a wider way.
-I had the idea of walking Teddy around the hospital and we met with smiles.
+I had the idea of walking Teddy around the hospital and we came across some smiles.

 It was therefore quite natural for me to continue the bond that was being created with him, thanks to the playful and comforting dimension that Teddy brings.